Code-Institute-Submissions/salute03-milestone-1-project_MayResub/README.md

 ![Various Devices](https://github.com/Sean-Mc-Mahon/ms1virtualireland/blob/master/wireframes/vi-responsive.JPG)

-Virtual Ireland is a Milestone 1 project, it is part of the Fullstack Software Development Course of [Code Institute](https://codeinstitute.net/).
+Grow KInesis is a Milestone 1 project, it is part of the Fullstack Software Development Course of [Code Institute](https://codeinstitute.net/).

 ## Table of Contents